Environment

 *Clean Tech refers to processes, products, or services that reduce negative environmental impacts through significant improvements in energy efficiency, sustainable use of resources, or environmental protection activities.

-Fujikura Group 's Optcal Fiber cables support the 5G society
+Fujikura Group 's Fiber Optic Cable support the 5G society

-In fiscal 2020, we responded to the growing global demand for data center by developing an ultra-high-core count optical cable using thin Optcal Fiber and an optical cable for indoor wiring with high flame retardancy that conformity with the European Construction Materials Regulation (CPR).
-Furthermore, we put into practical use a 3,000-core Optcal Fiber cable, the largest in Japan, which is 1.5 times denser than conventional cables and is conformity to the domestic communications environment.
-We will continue to develop innovative Optcal Fiber cables based on SWR®/WTC® technology and contribute to the development of communications networks in countries around the world.
+In fiscal 2020, we responded to the globally expanding demand data center by developing an ultra-high-core count optical cable using small-diameter optical Optical Fiber and an optical cable for indoor wiring with high flame retardancy that conformity with the European Construction Materials Regulation (CPR).
+Furthermore, we commercialized a 3,000-core Fiber Optic Cable, the largest in Japan, that is conformity with the domestic communications environment and achieves 1.5 times the density of conventional cables.
+We will continue to develop innovative Fiber Optic Cable based on SWR® /WTC® technology and contribute to the development of communications networks around the world.

 Reduces the environmental impact of manufacturing and transportation

-SWR®/WTC® also contributes to reducing the environmental impact through smaller cable outer diameter, lighter weight, fewer manufacturing processes, and the application small-diameter drums.
+SWR ® /WTC ® also contributes to reducing the environmental impact through smaller cable outer diameters, lighter weight, fewer manufacturing processes, and application small-diameter drums.

 Helps reduce your total cost of ownership (TCO*)

-Our optical fiber distribution solutions business, centered on SWR®/SWR®/WTC®, also contributes to reducing customers' TCO*.
-Conventional telecommunications construction work required ducts and hand holes to accommodate increased fiber capacity, and civil engineering costs accounted for a large proportion of the cost.
-However, because SWR®/WTC® is thin and lightweight, existing facilities can be utilized and additional civil engineering work is unnecessary, allowing customers to significantly reduce construction costs.
+Our optical fiber cabling solutions business, centered on SWR ® /WTC ®, also contributes to reducing customers' TCO*.
+Conventional telecommunications construction work required ducts and handholes to accommodate increased fiber capacity, which resulted in a high proportion of civil engineering costs.
+However, SWR ® /WTC ® is small and lightweight, so existing facilities can be utilized, eliminating the need for additional civil engineering work, thereby significantly reducing customers' construction costs.

 *Total Cost of Ownership